top of page

 These are signs that your child doesn’t have the inner stability to be in this position and they are compensating with muscle tone.
 Also, your child’s structure might not be ready to stand.
 This is typical in children with cerebral palsy.

-We like using standing positions as an opportunity to give the vertical experience, the social interaction that is possible in this position and, also as an option to invite small movements throughout the child’s body to feed the fascia
+We like using standing positions as an opportunity to give the vertical experience, the social interaction that is possible in this position and, also as an option to invite small movements throughout the child’s body to feed the fascia.

 We don’t believe having the child passively stand in a fixed frame for long periods of time is enough to help develop the pelvis and hips.
 You can read more about the development of the pelvis here.